Hugh Dallas

 Hugh Dallas MBE (born 26 October 1957) is a Scottish former football referee.
 He officiated at two FIFA World Cup tournaments, in 1998 and 2002; he was appointed fourth official for the 2002 FIFA World Cup Final.
 Dallas also officiated at the 1996 Olympic Games, the 1999 UEFA Cup Final and several UEFA Champions League matches.

 From June 2009 until November 2010, Dallas was the SFA's Referee Development Officer.
 He is a UEFA Referee Officer.
+He is also currently the Referee Development Consultant for TFF's Arbitration Committee, a position he has been occupying since June 2022.